 Professionals Australia, and the GWA Community

-Any game worker may become a part of the Game Workers Australia Community for free, to join the discussion, learn from their colleagues, and share their experience.
+Any game worker may join the Game Workers Australia Community Discord Server for free, to be part of the discussion, learn from their colleagues, and share their experience.

-However, joining the GWA Community does not automatically make you a member of Professionals Australia.
+However, joining the GWA Community Discord Server does not automatically make you a member of Professionals Australia.